Black Children Get Lice Too: Unique Challenges and Treatments

 To actually kill lice, you need to use a product that kills both head lice and super lice.
 (I have a recommendation for the best treatment for African Americans in the tutorial section of this article.)

 This article contains affiliate links, and I earn commission from qualifying purchases, but rest assured I only recommend products that I believe in.

 Lice eggs from thirty years ago without the super lice mutation could be affected by pesticides, which would prevent them from hatching.
 Today’s lice eggs are not phased by these treatments, however.
 They cannot be killed and they will continue to hatch!
-Your best option for killing lice eggs is to remove them from the hair and throw them away in the trash.
+One option for killing lice eggs is to remove them from the hair using a lice comb or nit-picking.

 Once lice eggs are pulled from the hair and tossed, they will not be able to hatch.
 Lice eggs (including super lice eggs) need to be on the head in order to grow and hatch because they need a very precise climate, a climate only available on your head.

 If you focus only on killing lice and not removing eggs, you will not get rid of lice because new lice will continue to hatch from the eggs that weren’t removed.

 One of the largest barriers for getting rid of lice for those with textured hair is that it may be very challenging to slide a fine-toothed lice comb like this through such spiraled tresses.

 For those who are unable to use a lice comb to remove lice eggs, several re-treatments will be necessary since lice eggs will continue to hatch.

 Using certain lice treatments on synthetic hair will ruin the extensions, and if they are glued into the hair, some lice treatments will eat away at the extension glue.
 Lice combs can never be pulled through extensions.
 The ideal thing to do is remove the extensions for the duration of the lice treatment regime.